 A concussion is a mild traumatic brain injury (MTBI) which can have a serious long-term or permanent impact on a person’s livelihood, daily activities and quality of life.
 For a long list of symptoms which may become evident after a concussion, see doyouhaveTBI.com.

 A recent study posted at PubMed.gov (http://www.ncbi.nlm.nih.gov/pubmed/23046694) looked at accidents involving pedestrians or bicyclists with head injuries.
 Contact with the road was responsible for more injuries (53.65%), while vehicles were responsible for 46.34% of injuries.

 However, impact with a vehicle was more often responsible for serious head injuries.
 24.87% of impacts with a vehicle were responsible for head injuries while 19.02% of impacts with the road were responsible for head injuries.

-While life threatening head injuries are usually diagnosed at the scene or in the hospital, non-life threatening head injuries are often overlooked at the time of accident.
-At the time of a motorcycle accident, doctors are concerned about life threatening issues and injuries which must and can be attended to immediately.
+While life-threatening head injuries are usually diagnosed at the scene or in the hospital, non-life threatening head injuries are often overlooked at the time of the accident.
+At the time of a motorcycle accident, doctors are concerned about life-threatening issues and injuries which must and can be attended to immediately.